Locations are the same unless otherwise noted.

 Specific Team Fees, Early Registration Discounts, Multiple Team Discounts, are published at Each individual Regional Page, links below:

-A $50 late fee will be added to any team fee’s that are not paid in full, 30 days prior to their events start date.
+A $50 late fee will be added to any team fee’s that are not paid in full, by October 15th.

 The NCHBC Regional System provides exposure for All-American & All-Region Candidates, each Region is guaranteed to have players selected as All-Region Players in their class which means they will have the opportunity to participate in the National Exposure Showcase Game.
-Our largest regions have a guarantee that over 100 All-Region player will be named to an all-region team.
-Coaches attending an NCHBC Regional are the official voters for All Region Teams, a players must make their All-Region team to be make the All-American Ballot.
+Coaches attending an NCHBC Districts/Regional are the official voters for All District/Region Teams.

 A player’s team is not required to attend the National Championships to be eligible to make the All Region Team.
 A player may play in the all region game even if his/her team does not attend the National Championships.
 A player’s team must attend the Regional Championship to be nominated for the All Region Team.

 Coaches at Regionals will be involved in a voting process that will select HomeSchool Basketball’s Regional Players of the Year.

 The NCHBC has over 20 years of seeding experience, one of the unique aspects of the NCHBC Seeding process is that all coaches have an opportunity to give their opinions, ask questions and give input before final seeding/brackets are posted.
 This does not mean that all coaches get what they want, that would be impossible, what it does mean is that we want to get it right and are willing to correct mistakes or answer questions before the seeding is finalized.